 I got home from Girls' Camp on Saturday, but we've been having Internet problems lately, so this is the soonest I've been able to post.

 Girls' Camp is awesome!!!
 If you've been, you know what I'm talking about.
 If not, you are truly missing out!!!
-If you have been, please be sure to vote in my June Poll that's in the sidebar.

 At 6:00 am, my alarm clock shrieked its horrible shriek, and I said my prayers and hurried to the bathroom and got ready.
 After eating a cup of yogurt in literally twenty seconds, I had a prayer with my parents and my mom drove me to the church.